Bromley Originate Change

-Bromley is a full-service Hispanic and Transcultural Advertising Agency founded in 1981.
+Bromley is a full-service Hispanic and Transcultural Advertising Agency that was founded in 1981.
 It is majority owned by Ernest Bromley, Chairman/CEO, and Publicis Groupe S.A. has a minority stake in it.
 Bromley is based in Downtown San Antonio in the U.S. state of Texas.

 Index

 In 1981 they opened their doors under the name of Sosa & Associates under the leadership of Lionel Sosa.

 In 1985 Sosa & Associates named Ernest Bromley as the Chief Operating Officer (COO) after successfully leading the company's Research/Account Planning department.

 By 1989, DMB&B, Inc., NY partnered with Sosa & Associates.
 Shortly after the partnership, Lionel Sosa was named Chairman of DMB&B/Americas.

 By 1990, Ernest Bromley became a partner and Sosa & Associates became Sosa, Bromley, Aguilar & Associates.
 In 1993, Ernest Bromley was named Chief Executive Officer of Sosa, Bromley, Aguilar & Associates.

 Only a year into his position as CEO, Ernest Bromley led the merger with Noble & Associates, Irvine California and the agency became Sosa, Bromley, Aguilar, Noble & Associates under the MacManus Group holding company.

 In 1997, after the retirement of Lionel Sosa the agency formerly known as Sosa, Bromley, Aguilar, Noble & Associates became Bromley Aguilar & Associates.

 Looking to further expand its resources, in 1999 the agency established Bromley/MS&L, a full-service PR division, through a partnership with Manning Selvage & Lee, one of the world's top ten PR firms.

 By 2000, after several mergers and partners, Bromley Aguilar & Associates became Bromley Communications under B|Com3 holding company.

 In 2002, B|Com3 holding company was purchased by Publicis Groupe, S.A., holding company and Bromley Communications joined the 4th largest conglomerate in the world.

 In 2004, Bromley Communications and Publicis Sanchez & Levitan merged under the Bromley Communications name to become the largest Hispanic Advertising agency in the nation in terms of size and billings.